 You are required to either enroll online in the Loyola-sponsored Student Health Insurance plan, or submit an online request to waive coverage.
 To waive coverage, your plan must have comparable coverage based on Loyola’s waiver criteria.
 Please review your current plan to be sure that your benefits extend to the Maryland area.

-The rates for the 2014-15 Loyola-sponsored Student Health Insurance Plan are:
+The Annual rate for the 2016-17 Loyola-sponsored Student Health Insurance Plan:

 For assistance or questions with online enrollment or the waiver process, please contact Paige Fritze at 800-346-4075 ext.
 1607 or email email@example.com.

-We expect that you will have a healthy year, but we strongly recommend that you make an informed decision about your health insurance coverage while you are a student at Loyola University Maryland.
+We expect that you will have a healthy year, but we strongly recommend that you make an informed decision about your health insurance coverage while you are a student at Loyola University.